 Indeed, there are a number of crypto coins that are designed and programmed in such a way that the limited processing power of a home computer is sufficient to mine them.
 Computers with relatively robust graphics cards (GPUs) are suitable for mining coins like Monero, Ethereum Classic or Zcash, for example.
 You could reasonably say, as a taxpayer, that profits arising from mining performed on a home computer do not fall under professional income.
 After all, neither investment nor in-depth knowledge of blockchain are required.
-In that case, tax on miscellaneous income is more suitable.
+In that case, tax on miscellaneous income might be a defendable qualification.